okfn/handbook/text/tutorials/data-fundamentals/analyzing-data-and-spreadsheets.rst

   .. image:: http://farm9.staticflickr.com/8189/8076432091_46b551a5fe_m.jpg

-#. we got a missing problem right in the first value: Afghanistan's GDP is missing for the year 2000.
+#.
+We got a missing problem right in the first value: Afghanistan's GDP is missing for the year 2000.
 #.
 Think about our goal.
 What we want to achieve: if either of the values we are multiplying (in this case, GDP or health expenditure) is \*not\* a number (probably because the value is missing), we don't want to display the total.
 #.
 To put it another way: \*Only if\* a value for both GDP and healthcare expenditure is present should the spreadsheet carry out the calculation; otherwise it should leave the cell blank.
 #.
 The formula to express this condition is 'IF'.
 (You can find an overview on formulas like this on the `google doc help`_.)